Democratic Union (Poland)

-The Democratic Union (Unia Demokratyczna) was a liberal Christian-democratic party in Poland.
-The party was founded in 1991 by Prime Minister, Christian democrat Tadeusz Mazowiecki as a merger of the Citizens' Movement for Democratic Action (Ruch Obywatelski Akcja Demokratyczna) and the Forum of Right Democrats (Forum Prawicy Demokratycznej).
+The Democratic Union (Unia Demokratyczna) was a market liberal party in Poland.
+The party was founded in 1991 by Prime Minister, Christian Democrat Tadeusz Mazowiecki as a merger of the Citizens' Movement for Democratic Action (Ruch Obywatelski Akcja Demokratyczna) and the Forum of Right Democrats (Forum Prawicy Demokratycznej).

-The party had a market-socialist profile with Christian-democratic influence.
+The party presented a staunchly market-liberal platform, and was described as socioeconomically and socioculturally right-wing.
 Important members were Bronisław Geremek, Jacek Kuroń, Adam Michnik, Hanna Suchocka, Jan Rokita and Aleksander Hall.

-In 1994 the party merged with the Liberal Democratic Congress into the Freedom Union (Unia Wolności).
+In 1994, the party merged with the Liberal Democratic Congress into the Freedom Union (Unia Wolności).